poppinss/hooks/README.md

 })
 ```

+Also, the cleanup hooks runs in the reverse order.
+So the cleanup function for the first hook will run last.

 ## Passing data to hooks
 You can pass data to hooks at the time of running the `run` and the `cleanup` functions.
 For example.